 - Responding to change over following a plan

-Scrum is a really good representative of an collaboration and cultivation minded agile method.
-Work is being delivered by a Scrum Team with less than 10 members by following an iterative delivery approach which is organized into subsequent so called Sprints, which take between 1 to 4 weeks of duration.
-The Scrum Team will deliver a working product increment in each Sprint and they do it together as a team with a shared Sprint Goal.
+Scrum is an excellent representative of a collaboration- and cultivation-minded agile method.
+A Scrum Team is delivering work with less than ten members by following an iterative delivery approach which is organized into subsequent so-called Sprints, which take between 1 to 4 weeks of duration.
+The Scrum Team will deliver a working product increment in each Sprint, and they do it together as a team with a shared Sprint Goal.
 Progress is being measured in working software and is visualized in burndown diagrams.
-Of course, being able to achieve such kind of a continuous value delivery requires a lot: a value oriented mindset, a good understanding of customer needs and the ability to break down these needs into functioning pieces which can be delivered in a Sprint.
-Further a functioning team structure, exceptional expertise on technical site only to be able to come to a product increment every 1 to 4 weeks - here is a strong connection to the competence culture.
-Transparency is key and progress is clearly being measured and shared with everyone having an interest in the project - here is some kind of connection to the control culture.
+Of course, being able to achieve such kind of a continuous value delivery requires a lot: a value-oriented mindset, a good understanding of customer needs and the ability to break down these needs into functioning pieces which can be delivered in a Sprint.
+Further, a functioning team structure, exceptional expertise on technical site only to be able to come to a product increment every 1 to 4 weeks - there is a strong connection to the competence culture.
+Transparency is crucial, and progress is being measured and shared with everyone having an interest in the project - here is some connection to the control culture.

 How to balance the current culture

 The next step is to correct the dysfunctions of the process.
-Is the cycle team to slow?
+Is the cycle time to slow?
 Are there waiting queues at some work steps?
-To analyse those dysfunctions will provide insights to come up with possible improvements.
+To analyze those dysfunctions will provide insights to come up with possible improvements.
 Would it be of help to intensify collaboration?
-Is the technical expertise and competence on a desired level?
-Paths to balance the control culture towards a collaboration or competence culture are being developed by this exercise.
+Is the technical expertise and competence on the desired level?
+This exercise is developing paths to balance the control culture towards a collaboration or competence culture.

-In order to get this working, at least the will to understand and share insights about the current situation, the will for transparency, is absolute necessary.
+To get this working, at least the will to understand and share insights about the current situation, the will for transparency, is necessary.
 But this should be inside of the natural range of a control culture, as this culture is actuality-impersonal driven.

 The success of the balancing actions is, like always, depending on the dedication of the organization leaders.
-There might be control cultures which resist any kind of change.
+There might be control cultures which resist any change.

-But with some good will, a balancing for the better should be possible inside of any culture and not against the culture.
-I see this approach to be a realistic answer for the problems of an imperfect world.
+But with some good will, balancing for the better should be possible inside of any culture and not against the culture.
+I see this approach to be a realistic answer to the problems of an imperfect world.